Often considered a winter crop, kale thrives in cooler temperatures. It will continue to produce after the first frost and can even withstand snow.

 Some retail chains and grocery stores often carry seeds but look for organic brands.
 Shopping online can save you the hassle of long check-outs and travel time.

-While kale grows without a lot of work, it’s not foolproof.
+Kale companion planting is a great way to ensure a good harvest.
+While it grows without a lot of work, it’s not foolproof.

 Too much sunlight and hot summer temperatures are the plant’s biggest enemies, but if you have a long spring and fall season, you should be able to harvest biannually.

 Starting with healthy, well-drained soil and strong seedlings are the best start.
-Follow through by planting alongside kale companion plants.
+Follow through by planting alongside what grows well with kale.

 Maintain plant health with regular watering and mulching.
 Then enjoy all the healthful benefits and flavor kale brings to the table.